zchee/golang-wiki/Modules.md

 The initial prototype `vgo` was [announced](https://research.swtch.com/vgo) in February 2018.
 In July 2018, support for versioned modules [landed](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ) in the main repository.
 Go 1.11 was released in August 2018.

-Please provide feedback on modules via [existing or new issues](https://github.com/golang/go/wiki/Modules#github-issues) and via [experience reports](https://github.com/golang/go/wiki/ExperienceReports).
+Please provide feedback on modules via [existing or new issues](https://github.com/golang/go/wiki/Modules#github-issues) and [experience reports](https://github.com/golang/go/wiki/ExperienceReports).

 ## Table of Contents